Parent Hamiltonian Reconstruction via Inverse Quantum Annealing

-We investigate the transition to the adiabatic regime using the error $R_{T,\Delta T}(\lambda)$ in Eq.~\eqref{eqn:R}.
-In Fig.~\ref{fig:adiab_time}, we show $R_{T,\Delta T}(\lambda)$ for different annealing times $T$, for (a) $l=4$ and (b) $l=6$.
-The errors decrease by increasing the annealing time $T$.
-However, for all $T$'s a clear peak at $\lambda_c$ occurs.
-This peak is more pronounced for the larger range $l$.
-In Fig.~\ref{fig:adiab_time}(c), we show the maximum value of $R_{T,\Delta T}(\lambda)$, for different annealing times and system sizes.
-The functions $\text{Max}_\lambda(R_{T,\Delta T}(\lambda))$ for different values of $N$ overlap and fit to $\text{Max}_\lambda(R_{T,\Delta T}(\lambda))\propto 1/T$: the error is inversely proportional to the annealing time, as we expect from Eq.~\eqref{eq:annealing_error}.
-The independence of the system size is a consequence of the fact that the expectation values corresponding to the entries of the matrix $K_{ij}^{(l)}$ converge for large $N$.
-Having determined the adiabatic regime, we fix $T=16000$ and investigate the properties of the PH as determined by the IQA.
+between the Hamiltonians $\Ham_{T}(\lambda)$ found by IQA, at fixed $l$ and different final times $T$ and $T+\Delta T$.
+Since the operators in $\mathcal{L}$ are orthonormal, this is the distance between the couplings vectors $(h_1,h_2,\dots)$ of the two Hamiltonians.
+When the annealing time $T$ is sufficiently large, the couplings $\{h_{\rmj}\}$ converge to those of the adiabatic Hamiltonian and $R_{T,\Delta T}(\lambda)$ goes to zero.
+In Fig.~\ref{fig:adiabatic_time_and_fidelity} (a), we show the maximum value of $R_{T,\Delta T}(\lambda)$, for different annealing times and system sizes.
+The functions $\text{Max}_\lambda(R_{T,\Delta T}(\lambda))$ for different values of $N$ overlap and fit to $\text{Max}_\lambda(R_{T,\Delta T}(\lambda))\propto 1/T$.
+The error is inversely proportional to the annealing time and is independent of the system size because the expectation values corresponding to the entries of the matrix $K_{\rmj,\rmj'}^{(l)}$ converge for large $N$.
+Having determined the adiabatic regime, we fix $T=16000$ and investigate the properties of the PH obtained from the IQA.